CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/cdata-connection/README.md

 ## Notes on CData BigQuery Connection

 The CData BigQuery Connection (shown below) requires authenticating to Google Cloud Storage along with providing the CDATA keys.
-This example is configured to use Google Service Account JSON credentials that is specified at `/secure-storage/gcs-service-account.json` (see the `OAuthJWTCert` in the `url` parameter).
+This example is configured to use Google Service Account credentials that is specified at `/secure-storage/gcs-service-account.json` (see the `OAuthJWTCert` in the `url` parameter).

 ```yaml